-PGM-copper-nickel mineralisation, including the rare PGM's rhodium, iridium, osmium and ruthenium has now been found from surface to a depth of 50 metres over 50 metres of trend and which is open in several directions (Figures 1 and 3).
+PGM-copper-nickel mineralisation, including the rare PGM's rhodium, iridium, osmium and ruthenium has now been found from surface to a depth of 50 metres over 50 metres of trend and which is open along trend and at depth (Figures 1 and 4).

-The width of the mineralised zones has yet to be established however Hole RHD019 has established that the strike of one of the main ultramafic units is NE.
-Thus the true widths of the mineralised intercepts are likely to be thinner than quoted.
+The width of the mineralised zones has yet to be established.
+However Hole RHD019 has established that the strike of one of the main ultramafic units is NE.
+Thus the true widths of the mineralised intercepts are likely to be thinner than quoted unless stated otherwise.

 Detailed logging of the diamond drill core is in progress.
-Significant structural and lithological (rock type) controls on the high-grade PGM-copper-nickel mineralisation have been identified, in particular in Hole RHD012 (see announcement dated 23 October 2015) that returned (Figure 3):
+Significant structural and lithological (rock type) controls on the high-grade PGM-copper-nickel mineralisation have been identified, in particular in Hole RHD012 (see announcement dated 23 October 2015) that returned a near true width intercept of (Figure 3):